CSCI-40500-Fall-2025/project-project-13/README.md

 If first time, run python3 -m venv venv

 All the time:
-source venv/bin/activate
+- for mac: source venv/bin/activate
+- for windows: venv/scripts/activate

-first time: pip install -r requirements
+first time: pip install -r requirements.txt

 then you can python3 run.py